GeekZoneHQ/web/readme.md

 You should be able to setup this project on any operating system that supports Django.
 We have instructions for Ubuntu based linux distributions which can be found below; Windows instructions are in the pipeline.

-### Ubuntu based Linux
+### Ubuntu based Linux (or WSL on Microsoft Windows)

 > This guide assumes that you can execute basic terminal commands.
 It also assumes that you have setup github with SSH keys.

-Ubuntu 20.04 and above should come with a recent enough version of python 3 for you to follow along with this guide.
-As of writing I am using python 3.8.5.
+Ubuntu 20.04 and above should come with a recent enough version of Python 3 for you to follow along with this guide.
+As of writing I am using Python 3.8.5.

 First follow the instructions below for initial setup.

-1. Install the python package manager `pip` by running the command `sudo apt install python3-pip`
+1. Install the Python package manager `pip` by running the command `sudo apt install python3-pip`
 2. Install virtualenv using the command `python3 -m pip install virtualenv`.
 This tool allows us to install dependencies local to a project and not clutter your system.
 3. Clone this repository to your desired location `git clone git@github.com:geekzonehq/web.git` and change into that directory `cd web`.
 4. Create a virtual environment `python3 -m virtualenv env`.
 This will create a folder in the project called `env` that will contain all of the project dependencies.